Complete your EIS application and take your first step to ID/EIS fellowship!

-With funding from CDC, IDSA launched a joint pilot program for ID physicians who are interested in CDC’s Epidemic Intelligence Service.
-The four-year pilot program streamlines a career path for applicants interested in both the ID fellowship and EIS program.
+The ID/EIS joint fellowship program streamlines a career path for applicants interested in both the ID fellowship and EIS program.
 The joint ID/EIS fellowship uses the existing EIS and ID fellowship applications, and applicants must apply separately to both the EIS and the ID fellowship programs.

-Many career opportunities are available to those who have completed both the ID and EIS fellowships.
-Possibilities include positions at state and local health departments, the CDC, the Indian Health Service, hospital epidemiology, pharmaceutical companies, academia, and in media.
+The joint fellowship provides a pathway to leadership roles with CDC, state and local health departments, the Indian Health Service, hospital epidemiology, pharmaceutical companies, academia and in media.

 Applicants interested in the ID/EIS fellowship must meet both ID fellowship and EIS eligibility criteria.